haydenbleasel/ultrabeam/README.md

 An open source platform for launching simple, reliable dedicated game servers.
 Create and manage your own dedicated game servers with ease.
 Start playing your favorite games with friends in minutes.

+> [!WARNING]
+> This project is currently in development and not ready for production use.
+Games with `enabled: true` are currently available to play, the rest have issues when trying to connect or trying to start the server.

 ## 🚀 Features

 - **Easy Server Deployment**: Launch game servers with just a few clicks